videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-android.md

 }
 ```

-3. Next step is to load the URL for the prebuilt. **Make sure you replace the token and meetingId that you want to connect in the variables.**
+3. Next step is to load the URL of the prebuilt.
+Make sure you replace the `token` and `meetingId` with respective variables.

 ```js
 public class MainActivity extends AppCompatActivity {